 How to avoid needing a cycle injury lawyer

 The only way you can guarantee never needing the services of a cycle injury lawyer, is to never cycle.
 However, you can reduce the risks to yourself as much as possible and still enjoy your cycling.

 Wear protective clothing, including a good quality helmet.
 Keep your cycle in good order, so that a defect doesn’t suddenly cause you a problem.
 Have a good understanding of the Highway Code.

 Lack of awareness and what can be done

 Another cause of accidents, not just on the part of cyclists but on the part of drivers as well, is a lack of awareness of each other.Open Claim Calculator

 There are lots of cycle training schools that will teach you how to ride safer, teach you about being aware of others and some will teach you how to look after your cycle and accessories as well.
 Being trained to ride your cycle properly is a good idea, but what about the motorists out there who are blissfully unaware of anything on the road except themselves?

 So your cycle and equipment are in good order, you are wearing the correct protective clothing and you’ve done your cycle training, what if you still have an accident?
-Hopefully any injuries sustained will not be major, but whatever the case may be you will need the help of a cycle injury lawyer.
+Hopefully any injuries sustained will not be major, but whatever the case, you may need the help of a personal injury lawyer.

 Accident Advice Helpline has experts to deal with your compensation claim.
-Call us now on 0800 689 0500 or you could complete the online 30-second test, which will give you an idea of the amount you may be awarded.
+Call us now on 0800 689 0500 (landline) or 0333 500 0993 from your mobile phone for free initial advice about your claim.
+Alternatively, you could complete our online 30-second test, which will give you an idea of the amount you may be awarded.